Music of Togo: Popular music

 Internationally known performer King Mensah, a former performer at the Ki-Yi M'Bock Theatre in Abidjan, toured Europe and Japan before opening his own show in French Guiana and then moving to Paris and forming a band called Favaneva.
 Peter Solo The man of Vodoo Game Music from Togo The idea of integrating these haunting lines, sung in honor of the Divinities, to an energetic 1970s Afro-funk was an obvious extension in Peter's mind of the analogy he found between this voodoo tradition and trance inducers such as Blues, Funk, as well as the Rhythm'n Blues of James Brown, Otis Redding and Wilson Picket.Peter heard this new sound coming through him and named it Vodoo Game.

 Bella Bellow is Togo's best-known musician, and is often compared with South Africa's Miriam Makeba.
 Her career began after representing her country in 1966 at the Dakar Arts Festival.
 She began a career singing love-oriented ballads in 1969, when she worked with Togolese-French producer Gérard Akueson and soon appeared on French national radio and then the prestigious Olympia Music Hall.
 She toured across much of the world before dying in a car accident in 1973, just after recording the hit collaboration with Manu Dibango "Sango Jesus Christo".
 In Bellow's wake came a wave of female singers, including Mabah, Afia Mala, Fifi Rafiatou and Ita Jourias.
 Other musicians include Jimi Hope.
 Hope is known for politically incisive lyrics and an innovative rock-based style.

 Hip hop is on the rise, and 2003 saw the first Togo hip hop awards ceremony.
+In 2025, Elisabeth Apampa launched the Prix Street Vibes to offer support to rising young musicians in Lomé.

 The group Toofan, founded in 2005 in the capital city of Lomé, is popular across Africa and Europe.
 Toofan plays a musical style they call "Ogbragada", a combination of Rap and Urban music.
 They have toured across Africa, Europe, North America, and the Caribbean.
 The group popularized a dance called "Gweta" Toofan has been recognized for their philanthropic and charitable initiatives in Togo.

 Folk metal scene of Togo, counts one band under the name Arka'n Asrafokor.